2022 Wellington protest: Dunedin

 On 10 February, 60 protesters affiliated with the anti-vaccination group Voices for Freedom staged a solidarity protest near the Toitū Otago Settlers Museum in Dunedin.
-Other regular protests have occurred daily in Queens Gardens.
+Other regular protests occurred daily in Queens Gardens.

 On 12 February, another protest was held in The Octagon.
 Protesters camped on the site and announced that they would not leave until the Government lifted the country's vaccine mandates.
 Protesters set up ten tents and two marquees.
 Local police and the Dunedin City Council (DCC) monitored the protests to ensure that they did not cause trouble.
 On three separate occasions, Fire and Emergency New Zealand received three call-outs from the police, who had been alerted to fires lit in a brazier by members of the public.
 The Dunedin protesters were supported by former jailhouse lawyer Arthur William Taylor, who also served as their spokesperson and legal adviser.
 Taylor claimed that the Dunedin Octagon protest had contributed to a drop in the crime rate in Dunedin CBD area.

 As of 10 March, the anti-mandate protesters remained camped in the Octagon.
 Mayor of Dunedin Aaron Hawkins and COVID-19 Response Minister Chris Hipkins urged the protesters to leave.
 The protest was mostly peaceful with local authorities monitoring the situation and liaising with organisers.

 On 7 April, the Dunedin City Council issued a letter ordering the protesters to leave, stating that their occupation of the Octagon violated the Reserves Act 1977 and Dunedin's Reserves and Beaches Bylaw.
 Mayor Hawkins warned protesters to leave by 11 April or they would be formally trespassed.
 In addition, the Council switched off the supply of electricity to the Octagon Reserve and a private company took steps to remove a portable toilet after learning of the Council's intentions.
 A Police spokesperson also confirmed that they were working with local council authorities and protesters to defuse the situation.